cswclui/katacoda-scenarios-1/mstran-006/step04.md

 gRPC is a compelling way to implement an API, and subsequently a microservice, because of the streaming capabilities it provides "out of the box."

 The notion of polygot development is an important principle of microservice design.
 You can have a variety to teams expert in a variety or programming languages implement gRPC microservices in the way  that is easist for the particular team.
-Yet, because the gRPC `.proto` specification is standardized, any microservice can interact with any other microservice regardless of the underlying programming langauge ***as long as the schemas defined in the microservices's `.proto` file is accesible to all interested parties.***
+Yet, because the gRPC `.proto` specification is standardized, any microservice can interact with any other microservice regardless of the underlying programming langauge ***as long as the schemas defined in the microservices's `.proto` file are accesible to all interested parties.***

 Also, an added benefit of gRPC is that its intended to be very fast.